1. Central Tax Circulars

 2. In case of supply of the warehoused goods, the point of the levy would be the point at which the duty is collected as per customs act.
 The duty is paid at the time of clearance of such goods.

 3. Integrated tax on warehoused imported goods at the time of clearance for home consumption would be either the transaction value or the value at the time of filing

 the into-bond bill of entry – Whichever is higher.

 The supply of goods before their clearance from the warehouse would not be subject to the levy of integrated tax and the same would be levied and collected only when the warehoused goods are cleared for home consumption from the customs bonded warehouse.
-This Circular would be applicable for supply of warehoused goods, while being deposited in a customs bonded warehouse, on or after the 1st of April, 2018.
+This Circular would be applicable for the supply of warehoused goods, while being deposited in a customs bonded warehouse, on or after the 1st of April, 2018.

 3. Central Tax Orders

 |2/2018-GST||03/31/2018||Incidence of GST on providing catering services in train||The Rate of GST on supply of food and drinks by the Indian railways or Indian Railways Catering and Tourism Corporation Ltd. or their licensees, whether in trains or at platforms (static units), will be 5%.
 Input Tax Credit will not be available.|

 |01/2018-GST||03/28/2018||Extension of date for submitting the statement in FORM GST TRAN-2 under rule 117(4)(b)(iii) of the Central Goods and Service Tax Rules, 2017||The period for furnishing the statement in Form GST TRAN-2 extended to 30th June 2018.|